Smack the Pony: Video, DVD and streaming

 The complete series 1–3 have been released on DVD in Scandinavia by Pan Vision and Finnkino in 2008.
 It features original soundtrack with Swedish, Finnish, Norwegian and Danish subtitles but excludes the specials.

 The series is currently available in the United States on Hulu.com as of at least 2012.

 Russian version

 Russian TNT-TV hosts a localised version of the show titled Women's League (Женская Лига, Zhenskaya Liga).
-The show features some recurring themes from the original, as well as the original content.
+The show uses some recurring themes from the original, as well as the original content.